ceph-korea/ceph-korean-doc/ceph-korean-doc/install/index.rst

 ================

 Once you have the Ceph software (or added repositories), installing the software is easy.
-To install packages on each :term:`Ceph Node` in your cluster.
+To install packages on each :term:`Ceph 노드` in your cluster.
 You may use  ``ceph-deploy`` to install Ceph for your storage cluster, or use package management tools.
 You should install Yum Priorities for RHEL/CentOS and other distributions that use Yum if you intend to install the Ceph Object Gateway or